The River des Peres is an annual clean-up of the River des Peres watershed

-To help you determine which site is best suited for each household, all sites are given a grading scale for volunteer accessibility – Click Here to view the Clean Up Site – Grading Scale.
+All sites are given a grading scale to help you determine which location is best suited for each household for volunteer accessibility – Click here to view the Clean Up Site – Grading Scale.